-Following a low calorie high fibre diet means that your body will get adequate amount of fibre.
+Following a low calorie high fibre diet means that your body will get an adequate amount of fibre.
 This reduces the risk of developing diverticular disease by promoting optimal bowel function.
 It also helps with constipation.

-Soluble fibre, found in oats, barley and fruits, helps reduce LDL cholesterol levels, contributing to a lower risk of heart disease.
+Soluble fibre, found in oats, barley, and fruits, helps reduce LDL cholesterol levels, contributing to a lower risk of heart disease.
 Consuming fresh vegetables for heart health is a must.

 Soluble fibre, which your body will get if you follow the low calorie high fibre diet, slows down the absorption of sugar, helping maintain stable blood sugar levels.
-Check our these herbs to lower blood sugar as well.
+Check out these herbs to lower blood sugar as well.

 Including fibre-rich foods in a weight-loss plan can enhance the effectiveness of calorie control and contribute to sustainable weight loss.
-Check out some high protein snacks which are great for weight management.
+Check out some high protein snacks, which are great for weight management.

 A low calorie high fibre diet, especially from whole grains and vegetables, is associated with a lower risk of developing colorectal cancer.